-- 15.2 The following expenses must be paid in accordance with AGLC's approved methods of payment outlined in Section 4.4 of the Charitable Gaming Policies Handbook at the conclusion of the casino event: - a) food and refreshment expenses for volunteers while they are working at the casino event, must not exceed: - i) Edmonton, St. Albert and Calgary casinos: \$1175 (GST included); - ii) All others: \$705 (GST included). - b) cash cage advisor fees must not exceed: - i) Edmonton, St. Albert and Calgary: \$1488/event (plus applicable taxes) plus \$45/hour for each extra hour the table games are open longer than 14 hours/day (e.g. if table games are open for 16 hours on Day 1 and 17 hours on Day 2, an advisor may earn and extra 5 hours pay or \$225). - ii) all others: \$1074/event (plus applicable taxes) plus \$45/hour for each extra hour the table games are open longer than 14 hours/day). - c) count room advisor fees must not exceed: - i) Edmonton, St. Albert and Calgary: \$661 (plus applicable taxes); - ii) All others: \$578 (plus applicable taxes). - 15.3 Where casino net proceeds are insufficient to cover food and refreshment expenses and advisor fees, the casino facility licensee will reimburse the charity for these costs.
+- 15.2 The following expenses must be paid in accordance with AGLC's approved methods of payment outlined in Section 4.1 of the Charitable Gaming Policies Handbook at the conclusion of the casino event: - a) cash cage advisor fees which must not exceed: - i) Edmonton, St. Albert and Calgary: \$1488/event (plus applicable taxes) plus \$45/hour for each extra hour the table games are open longer than 14 hours/day (e.g. if table games are open for 16 hours on Day 1 and 17 hours on Day 2, an advisor may earn and extra 5 hours pay or \$225). - ii) all others: \$1074/event (plus applicable taxes) plus \$45/hour for each extra hour the table games are open longer than 14 hours/day). - b) count room advisor fees which must not exceed: - i) Edmonton, St. Albert and Calgary: \$661 (plus applicable taxes); - ii) All others: \$578 (plus applicable taxes). - 15.3 Where casino net proceeds are insufficient to cover food and refreshment expenses and advisor fees, the casino facility licensee will reimburse the charity for these costs.
 The casino facility licensee will be reimbursed for these costs through a reduction of the regular AGLC electronic funds transfer, which collects the net casino proceeds. - 15.4 The pool administration costs and casino licence fees will be paid out of the pool by AGLC at the end of the pooling period, prior to the distribution of casino proceeds. - 15.5 Casino revenue from non-electronic table games can be used to pay prizes and approved expenses needed to operate the casino event.
 The remaining gaming funds from non-electronic table games are casino proceeds.
 The commissions paid to licensed charities from slot machines form part of the licensed charity's casino proceeds.
 The licensed charity's casino proceeds, which are provided by AGLC, must be deposited to the licensed charity's casino bank account.